3 Tips for Organizing Baby’s Clothes in the First Year

 Find Your Favorites

 It might be tempting to throw all of your baby’s clothes in the wash so that you won’t have to do it later, but it’s actually best to hold off.
-Look through all of the clothes you’ve received so far and take out any that you wouldn’t have your baby wear, or that might not fit her.
-Sadly, not all clothing brands are true to size.
-I’ve found that our favorite fox onesie set from Gerber Childrenswear are very true to size, but that some other brands run smaller, wider or longer and thinner.
+Look through all of the clothes you’ve received so far and take out any that you wouldn’t have your baby wear (if you got them from a mom’s group, this saves so much laundry), or that might not fit her.
+Keep in mind the season, too.
+It’s not uncommon to receive a 6-9 month onesie meant for summer at a baby shower, then to find your baby fits in that size during Winter and they can’t wear that outfit at all.
+Sadly, just like baby bottle nipples, several baby clothing companies could say “size 3 months,” and the clothes in your hands will look very different.
+I’ve found that our favorite fox onesie sets are very true to size, but that some other brands run smaller, wider or longer and thinner.
 The material is different, too.
-If a onesie is too thin or rigid it will get holes in it after a wash or two (this has happened to me with a few brands of onesies before).
-Keep the onesies made with quality materials that are for the right size baby.
-Gerber Childrenswear is a soft, durable cotton that is comfortable for my son to play in.
-If you’re still pregnant and know how much your baby weighs you can figure out if you’ll need premature, newborn or 3-month-old onesies first.
+If a onesie is too thin or rigid, it will get holes in it after a wash or two (this has happened to me with a few brands of onesies before).
+Keep the onesies made with quality materials (so not anything from Temu or a random Amazon brand).
+Remember — skin is the largest organ on the human body, so the clothing a baby wears, and the type of detergent used for baby clothes, matters. (fragrance-free and not marketed as a baby detergent).

 Separate By Size